rxseven/docker-playground/README.md

 #### Approach 2 : Local development environment with nvm

-Alternatively, if you would prefer not to use Docker, below is the list of tools and services required for developing and running Onigiri:
+Alternatively, if you would prefer not to use Docker, below is the list of tools required for developing and running Onigiri:

 - [nvm](https://github.com/creationix/nvm/releases/tag/v0.33.5) *(v0.33.5\*)* and [Node.js](https://nodejs.org/en/blog/release/v8.9.3/) *(v8.9.3\*)*
 - [npm](https://github.com/npm/npm/releases/tag/v5.5.1) *(v5.5.1\*)* or [Yarn](https://github.com/yarnpkg/yarn/releases/tag/v1.3.2) *(v1.3.2\*)*